Harford Community College: Sports

 Harford's women's lacrosse team, led by head coach Nikki Murphy, won its first NJCAA Division I National Championship in program history on May 19, 2019.

+Harford Men's Lacrosse won their first NJCAA title in 2023 with a win over Nassau to cap a 12-0 season.

 Flight Night

 "Flight Night" is the name of the athletic rivalry between the HCC "Fighting Owls" and the Hagerstown Community College "Hawks" of western Maryland's Washington County.
 It is an all-sports based rivalry.

 For a school to be the winner of the competition, it must accumulate at least 5.5 points.
 The point is awarded to the team that wins the season series in the head-to-head competition.
 If the team plays head-to-head once in a given season, then the school that wins will receive the point.
 If it is a tie, each team receives a one-half point.
 All regular season head-to-head games count toward the season series tally with the school that wins more games receiving the point.
 If the teams split the regular season matchups, then each team receives a one-half point.

 In the event of an overall tie, the school that won the previous year will retain the trophy.